rice-paper.com

 Mulberry Pulping

-2. Steaming - Cut the branches into even length that fit into a big pot.
+2. Cut the branches into even length that fit into a big pot.
 Place a vegetable steamer in the bottom of the pot and fill with about 2 inches of water.
 Put branches in the pot vertically and cover tightly with a lid.
-Steam the branches for at least 30 minutes, until the bark shrinks back and is easy to peel away from the woody core.
+Steam the branches for at least 30 minutes, or until the bark shrinks back and is easy to peel away from the woody core.

-4. Washing - Wash the stripped inner bark from mulberry branch and pick out any remaining specks of outer bark.
+4. Wash the stripped inner bark and pick out any remaining specks of outer bark.
+Cook damp mulberry fiber in wood ash solution for about 4 hours.
+Stir it occasionally until it pulls apart easily.

 Sheet Forming